robin-a-meade/nails/README.md

    --nailgun-help              print this message and exit
 ```

-But in the discussion of issue#108 it is mentioned that NailGun can use UNIX Domain Sockets:
+This is mentioned in the discussion of issue#108:

 -  Limit access to the daemon to the same user #108
    https://github.com/facebook/nailgun/issues/108

 Using a UNIX Domain Socket offers a higher degree of security than using a TCP/IP socket because UNIX file permissions on the UNIX Domain Socket file can retrict access to only the owner.
-No other users would be able to interact with the NailGun server.
-Contrast to using the default of `localhost` port `2113`; other users on the system would be able to access the NailGun server running at that address.
+No other users would have access to the NailGun server.
+Contrast to using the default of `localhost` port `2113`; other users on the system would be able to access the NailGun server running at that localhost port.

 To use a UNIX Domain Socket, specify the address like this `local:<path to use for the UNIX Domain Socket file>`.
 For example, `local:/tmp/ngs`.

+**Warning:** Make sure you set a restrictive umask value of 077.

 **Tip:** Export an environment variable like `NAILGUN_SERVER=local:/tmp/ngs` in your `.bash_profile`.
 The `ng` client respects this environment variable.
 This way you don't need to specify `--nailgun-server local:/tmp/ngs` with each client invocation.